ismail424/Quick-meet-launcher/README.md

 # Quick-meet-launcher
-Access you google meet links easily and fast with this extension!
+Access your google meet links easily and fast with this extension!